JPMorgan CEO Jamie Dimon says he never heard of Jeffrey Epstein until after his 2019 arrest

 Dimon said he first heard about it “when the story blew wide open.
 He was arrested, and all the stories came out about all the people he knows.
 And the reason I remember that is I was surprised that I didn’t know about it before.”

-Asked by a lawyer if he'd ever heard the name Jeffrey Epstein before his arrest, Dimon responded, “Not that I recall.”
+Asked by a lawyer if he'd ever heard the name Jeffrey Epstein before the arrest, Dimon responded, “Not that I recall.”

-Dimon made the revelation during a videotaped deposition recorded last week in connection with lawsuits filed against the nation’s largest bank.
+Dimon made the revelation during a deposition recorded Friday in New York in connection with lawsuits filed against the nation’s largest bank.

 The lawsuits on behalf of Epstein victims and the U.S. Virgin Islands in Manhattan federal court seek to hold JPMorgan financially liable for Epstein's decadeslong abuse of teenage girls and young women.